 2.9 Rotor effects

 2.9.1 Offshore wind turbines located around the UK are required to have the lowest point of the rotor sweep at least 22 metres above Mean High Water Springs.
 This clearance should be ample for the majority of small craft.
-Those with a greater air draught should be aware of this height, and take appropriate care.
+Those with a greater air draught should be aware of this height and take appropriate care.
 It would, in any case, be imprudent for larger vessels to be this close to a turbine, other than in an emergency.

 2.9.2 In harvesting energy turbines “de-power” the wind.
 Research indicates that a 10% reduction in wind velocity in the lee of a wind turbine may be expected.
 This wind-shadow effect is predicted to exist within the vertical air column up to heights of 15 metres.
 The impact of the wind-shadow reduces with distance in the lee of a turbine.
 The inter-turbine spacing affects the impact of rotor wash or wake.
 The width of the rotor wake is about 150 metres, which is broadly similar to the rotor diameter.
 As the rotor wake interacts with the sea surface further shadow effects are predicted.
 The wind, having changed its flow through the rotors, will be expected to recover downwind of the turbine.
 Consequently, wind-sheer may occur as the wind back fills.